jaystack/molinio-posts/README.md

 ### Create/edit posts

-To create a new post, place a markdown (.md) file to \_posts folder
+To create a new post, place a markdown (.md) file to \_posts folder, for scheme see below.
+Github sends the committed posts to molinio site wia webhook.

+To edit existing posts, open its markdown file in text editor the post's markdown file (or use github edit this file function), after commit github sends the changes to molinio website.

 ## Post schema

 ~~~